Grade Ruan Under Fives

 - Specialist skills or training our staff have

-Staff have had training in behaviour management; sensory conditions; autism awareness; visual support and a little Makaton.
+Staff have had training in behaviour management; sensory conditions; autism awareness; visual support and Makaton.

 - Support we offer regarding children's health and well-being